Answered By: Francine May

 There are a few approaches to creating OpenAthens permalinks that may work depending on the situation.

-1. Permalinks to LibrarySearch record (simplest approach)
+1. Permalinks to LibrarySearch record (simplest and safest approach)

 2. Permalinks from vendor/database platforms